-Access, traffic and haul roads Construction traffic shall be controlled to ensure minimal disruption to normal road users. , i Contractor Solid waste management To ensure that there is no illegal disposal of waste. • The Contractor shall provide sufficient number of rubbish bins with secured lids.
+Access, traffic and haul roads Construction traffic shall be controlled to ensure minimal disruption to normal road users.
+The Contractor shall be held responsible for the control of all project related traffic, including that of his suppliers, in ensuring that vehicles associated with the project remain on designated routes and within the designated working times.
+Contractor Solid waste management To ensure that there is no illegal disposal of waste.
+The Contractor shall provide sufficient number of rubbish bins with secured lids.
 No waste materials, including domestic, organic or construction wastes shall be burnt, dumped or buried on the Site.
-Contractor Fuel and oil To ensure that all liquid fuels are stored appropriately and adequate fire-fighting equipment is stored on site. • The Contractor shall ensure that all liquid fuels are stored in tanks or mobile bowsers with lids that are kept firmly shut.
+Fuel and oil To ensure that all liquid fuels are stored appropriately and adequate fire-fighting equipment is stored on site.
+The Contractor shall ensure that all liquid fuels are stored in tanks or mobile bowsers with lids that are kept firmly shut.
 All tanks and/or mobile bowsers shall be situated in a bunded area.
 Contractor

 Aspect Management Objective Management actions Responsibil ity The Contractor shall ensure that there is adequate fire-fighting equipment at the fuel storage areas.
 All vehicles and equipment are kept in good working order.
 Leaking or damaged equipment shall be repaired immediately or removed from the Site.
-Drip trays shall be provided in construction areas for stationary and parked plant as well as for the emergency servicing of vehicles. stockpile areas • Plant and materials shall be stored within the demarcated construction camp or batching areas.
+Contractor storage Drip trays shall be provided in construction areas for stationary and parked plant as well as for the emergency servicing of vehicles.
+All plant and materials shall be stored in designed areas to minimise the disturbance to vegetation and topsoil.
+Plant and materials shall be stored within the demarcated construction camp or batching areas.
 Contractor All delivery drivers are informed of the on-site procedures and restrictions.
 The Contractor shall ensue that any delivery drivers are informed of all procedures and restrictions, including "no-go" areas and designated haul routes.
 All material shall be stored within the designated Site boundaries.
 Contractor Hazardous substances Any hazardous substances are stored appropriately.
 Hazardous chemical substances used during construction shall be stored in secondary containers.
 The relevant Material Safety Data Sheets (MSDS) shall be available on site.
 Contractor